A-Network-2026/A-Network-2026/README.md

 A-Network is a full-stack application built around three linked product layers:

 - Web2 off-chain application services
-- Web3 on-chain ANET token visibility and wallet integration on BNB Smart Chain
+- Web3 on-chain 21,000,000 ANET utility-token visibility and wallet integration on BNB Smart Chain
-- Web4 coordination concepts that connect off-chain utility and on-chain ownership
+- Web4/Web5 coordination concepts that connect the Web3 utility token to a separate ANTS-to-ANET Layer 1 mining economy

 The current product includes a Flutter app, a Node.js/Fastify backend, a PostgreSQL database, public legal pages, and a public website surface.